Chris Dickson (footballer): Club career

+In June 2023, Dickson returned to his first club, newly promoted Isthmian League South East Division side Erith & Belvedere.
+He made the step up a division to join Chatham Town in November 2023.

+On 26 July 2024, Dickson joined Horsham.
+On 28 December 2024, Dickson became the first senior footballer to score a hat-trick on his 40th birthday, in a 6-0 win over Potters Bar Town in the Isthmian League.
+He departed the club at the end of the 2024–25 season following a title-winning campaign.

+In July 2025, Dickson joined Isthmian League South East Division side Sittingbourne.
+Just three weeks after joining the club however, he departed by mutual consent, returning to Cray Wanderers.

 International career

 Dickson was eligible to play internationally for England, Jamaica or Ghana as a result of his place of birth and nationality of his mother and father respectively.
 He was selected as part of Ghana's initial 40-man squad ahead of the African Cup of Nations in 2008, but failed to make the final squad.
 He made his debut for the Black Stars in August 2008.